Developing Subject Knowledge

 Ethical Statement

 The names of the participants mentioned in this assignment have been changed in accordance with The British Education Research Association (Bera, 2011) guidelines pertaining to confidentially and anonymity.
 In order to maintain confidentiality, the guidelines mentioned in the Data Protection Act 1998 are followed in writing the assignment.
 Moreover, to maintain ethics, the informed consent of the participants are taken which means that they have understood and agreed to participate to inform about their activity without any duress so that the information may be used in writing the assignment.
+This approach is crucial for ensuring that the standards of education dissertation help are met.
 Further, each participant is offered the authority to withdraw their consent from using their work in executing the assignment at any time.

 Activity